nat-lang/nat/README.md

   - [x] Wildcards
 - [x] First-class binders
 - [ ] Set comprehensions
-- [ ] Infinite sets
+- [ ] Infinite domains
+- [ ] Recursive domains
 - [ ] Bounded domains
 - [ ] Modules

 ### Lambda Abstraction & Application

 At its heart, Nat is an implementation of the lambda calculus.
-This means that you may define functions and apply them.
-Functions may be named via `let` declarations or left anonymous.
+This means that you may define functions and apply them to arguments.
+Functions are named via `let` declarations or left anonymous.

 ```
 let id = \x. x